Houston Jones Act Lawyers

 If you're filing a claim against a large company, you need to know your attorney has the experience to handle the high-stakes situation.
 At Arnold & Itkin, we have taken on large corporations successfully again and again.
 We won't be daunted, and we won't be overwhelmed.
 We know the best way to do it and will fight for you.

-Your future is simply too important to leave into the hands of a lawyer unfamiliar with maritime law or an attorney attempting to handle their first big case.
+Your future is simply too important to leave in the hands of a lawyer unfamiliar with maritime law or an attorney attempting to handle their first big matter.
 You want someone who knows the ropes, someone with an intimate knowledge of what you are facing.
 This is exactly what you will find should you choose to work with our lawyer.
 We have recovered more than $20 billion on behalf of our clients.
 We have the experience, qualifications, and desire to help you.

 Our Houston Jones Act Law Firm Protects Injured Seamen Nationwide